 Goodwill Impairment.
-In accordance with the provisions of SFAS 142, the Company assesses the impairment of goodwill and identifiable intangible assets annually, or more often if events or changes in circumstances indicate that the carrying value may not be recoverable.
+The Company assesses the impairment of goodwill and identifiable intangible assets annually, or more often if events or changes in circumstances indicate that the carrying value may not be recoverable.
 This assessment is based upon a discounted cash flow analysis.
 The estimate of cash flow is based upon, among other things, certain assumptions about expected future operating performance and an appropriate discount rate determined by management.
 The Company's estimates of discounted cash flow may differ from actual cash flow due to, among other things, economic conditions, changes to its business model or changes in its operating performance.
 Significant differences between these estimates and actual cash flow could materially affect the future financial results of the Company.
-The Company completed its annual goodwill impairment analysis during the period ended June 30, 2004 and determined that no adjustment to the carrying value of goodwill was required.
+The Company completed its annual goodwill impairment analysis during the three months ended June 30, 2004 and determined that no adjustment to the carrying value of goodwill was required.
+No events have occurred during the three months ended September 30, 2004 that would require interim testing.

 Workers' Compensation.
 The Company self-insures or retains a portion of the exposure for losses related to workers' compensation.
-The Company has established reserves for workers' compensation claims based on historical loss statistics and periodic independent actuarial valuations.
+The Company has established reserves for workers' compensation claims based on historical loss statistics and periodic third party actuarial valuations.
 While management believes that its assumptions and estimates are appropriate, significant differences in actual experience or significant changes in assumptions may materially affect the Company's future financial results.

 Stock Option Plans.
 The Company has a long history of issuing stock options to employees and directors as an integral part of its compensation programs.
 Accounting principles generally accepted in the United States of America allow alternative methods of accounting for these plans.
 The Company has chosen to account for its stock option plans under APB 25.
-Under APB 25, the intrinsic value of the options is used to record compensation expense and, as a result, no compensation expense related to stock options is included in determining net income (loss) and net income (loss) per share in the Financial Statements.
+Under APB 25, the intrinsic value of the options is used to record compensation expense and, as a result, no compensation expense related to stock options is included in determining net income and net income per share in the Financial Statements.
 Restricted stock grants are accounted for in accordance with APB 25, which mandates that restricted stock grants with performance conditions are calculated using the intrinsic value.
 As required by SFAS 148, calculations of pro forma net income (loss) and net income (loss) per share, computed in accordance with the method prescribed by SFAS 123, are set forth in Note A to the Financial Statements.

-Results of Operations for Each of the Three Months and Six Months Ended June 30, 2004 and 2003
+Results of Operations for Each of the Three Months and Nine Months Ended September 30, 2004 and 2003